...

 The cats on Ainoshima are extremely used to humans to the point that some might even approach you and rub themselves against you!

 Originally, the Ainoshia’s residents introduced cats to the island to protect their fishing gear and crops from mice.
-Without many natural enemies and being fed well, the number of cats on Ainoshima multiplied.
+With few natural enemies and ample food, the number of cats on Ainoshima skyrocketed.

 Tip: It is best not to visit Ainoshima on a hot day because the cats will hide in the shade.